Declarations Of Love In Art History

 love.gif

 Throughout history, art and love have been closely intertwined.
 Declarations of love can be found in all forms of art, music, poetry, painting, and sculpture.
 Whether it is romantic love, platonic love, love of nature or love of art itself, love undeniably pervades art.
-This list is non exhaustive and quite personal, I’m sure some of your favourites will be excluded and for that I apologise.
+As this list is non-exhaustive and quite personal, I’m sure some of your favourites will be excluded and for that I apologise.
 I consider these to be the most beautiful declarations of love in the history of art.

 article tuesday.jpg